alfonsof/google-cloud-java-examples/gcloudstorageupload/README.md

 * Test the application.

-  You should see the new created file in the Google Storage bucket in a Google Cloud Project.
+  You should see the new object created in the Google Storage bucket in a Google Cloud Project.